GagahGK/Bangkit-ML-Path/README.md

 ### Using the Model

-To use the model you can run the `detect_notebook.ipynb`
+To use the model you can run the `test-model.ipynb` inside the `training_models` folder

 Currently we don't have an endpoint API Implementation yet
 ## Datasets